slike100/TG-Pre-Work/README.md

 ## What is the client-side code’s main function?

-The clients-side code's main function is to display the web-page correctly by rendering the HTML, CSS, and JS.
-Additionally, the other main function of the code is make HTTP requests and manipulate content.
+The client-side code's main function is to display the web-page correctly by rendering the HTML, CSS, and JS.
+Additionally, the other main function of the code is to make HTTP requests and manipulate content.

 ## How many instances of the client-side assets (HTML, CSS, JS, Images, etc.) are created?